Rusty Moe: Mrs. Dickinson – EP 2021

-When both tracks were initially released, it was a new trend that had not caught up as yet, for rock bands to release Christmas songs.
-Rusty Moe pioneered this trend and since then many local bands have caught the Christmas spirit and have put out few tracks.
-Even few years after its release, both tracks continue to be very popular and receive good airplay over the Christmas period.

-Sun Goes Down - Single
+Sun Goes Down – Single 2022

 With the success of the first EP, the band decided to keep the momentum going.
-The logistical challenges of being in 3 different continents made the band take the call to work on releasing singles rather than EP or an album, as this would be faster.
+The logistical challenges of being in 3 continents made the band take the call to work on releasing singles rather than EP or an album, as this would be faster.
 With that decision the band were about to track their remaining singles when a personal tragedy struck one of the members and plans had to be put on hold for a while.
-When the band recommenced work, there was a new track that was presented, which is being recorded and due for release before the end of the year.
-The track, titled "Sun Goes Down" is a ballad, touching on themes like betrayal and estrangement, and was released on 29th April 2022 across all major streaming platforms.
+When the band recommenced work, there was a new track that was presented, which the band agreed to work on.
+The track, titled "Sun Goes Down" is a ballad, touching on themes like betrayal and estrangement, and written out of the personal tragedy that one of the members had experienced, was released on 29 April 2022 across all major streaming platforms.
+The track was heavily promoted by the band across multiple streaming platforms and social media.
+It received considerable airplay on local radio stations.
+The length of the track, almost nearing 6 minutes, kept it away from most radio stations as it was not considered radio friendly.

+Squeeze – Single 2023

+The band had a couple of track leftover from previous recording sessions and one of them was "Squeeze" which was in back one of the first songs ever written by the band, dating back to 1998.
+Squeeze has been a staple of all live shows the band has played.
+Work to record the track were started soon as the previous single was released.
+It was completed and released on 11 March 2023.